swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-36-continuous-deployment-of-the-model-with-the-cicd-pipeline.md

 New versions of the model will be deployed automatically as soon as they are pushed to the main branch.

+!!! abstract "Take away"

+    - **Continuous deployment closes the MLOps loop**: Automatically deploying every model that reaches the main branch means improvements flow from experimentation to production without manual intervention, enabling rapid iteration and reducing time-to-value.
+    - **Dynamic image tag updates ensure version traceability**: Using commit SHAs as Docker image tags and updating Kubernetes deployments to reference specific versions creates an audit trail from code changes to deployed models, critical for debugging and rollback.
+    - **GitOps principles apply to ML deployments**: Storing Kubernetes configuration in Git and using CI/CD to apply changes treats infrastructure as code, enabling peer review of deployment changes and providing a history of what was deployed when.
+    - **Automated deployment reduces human error**: Removing manual kubectl commands from the deployment process eliminates typos, forgotten steps, and configuration drift, ensuring every deployment follows the same tested procedure.

 ## State of the MLOps process

 - [x] Notebook has been transformed into scripts for production